QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 Getting Started
 -----------------------

-After you have started Jupyter (either on the cloud, the docker, or locally installed on your computer)
+After you have started Jupyter, your web browser should open to a page on the local machine that looks like

-You should see something (not exactly) like this
+You should see something like this

 .. figure:: /_static/figures/starting_nb_julia.png
    :scale: 70%

 The page you are looking at is called the "dashboard"

-The address ``localhost:8888/lab`` you see in the image indicates that the browser is communicating with a Jupyter lab session via port 8888 of the local machine

-If you click on "Julia 1.0.1" you should have the option to start a Julia notebook
+If you click on "Julia 1.0.x" you should have the option to start a Julia notebook

 Here's what your Julia notebook should look like